trufflesecurity/hacktoberfest2023/README.md

 ## 🏆 Detector Competition 🏆
 What's In It for you?
 Not only do you get to improve an awesome Open Source project, but you also get a chance to win fabulous prizes!

-🥇 1st Prize: MacBook Air
+🥇 1st Prize: 13 inch MacBook Air (M2)

 🥈 2nd Prize: Backpack